goranefbl/wpgens-wordpress-react-admin-panel/README.md

    Under the wp-react-admin-panel.php, set PLUGIN_NAME_DEV constant to true.
 This will load dev server instead of the JS build.
 3. Navigate to the includes/admin/backend and run `bash pnpm i ` (I prefer pnpm, you can use npm).
 4. Once dependencies are installed, run `bash pnpm run dev`. (npm run dev).
-5. Login to your WordPress and navigate to the WP Admin Panel.
-This should now load dev build.
-Try changing text to see if changes are showing instantly.
+5. Log in to your WordPress and navigate to the WP Admin Panel.
+This should now load a dev build.
+Try changing the text to see if changes are showing instantly.
 HMR should work.

-Once you are done, run the pnpm run build which will create single JS file that you need to enqueue in your projects.
+Once you are done, run the pnpm run build that will create a single JS file that you need to enqueue in your projects.
 ```

 Thats it.

-_Note:_ When ziping plugin files, you do not need backend folder, just index.js file that was built inside assets/js folder.
+_Note:_ When ziping plugin files, you do not need a backend folder, just index.js file that was built inside the assets/js folder.

 ## License